kleber-maia/iobjects-crm/README.md

 # About
 This CRM application was originally developed as a module for the Softgroup iManager (www.imanager.com.br).
 Softgroup is a brazilian company founded by me in 2008 and is still in operation. iManager is an ERP/CRM/BI solution used by hundreds of small retail companies in Brazil.

+# Technical requisites
+- iObjects framework
+- Java 1.6 or higher
+- Netbeans 8.0 or higher (Eclipse and other IDEs should be fine, but we're going to need to configure the project by yourself).

+# Database structure
+There is a .sql file on the root of this project which contains all the needed table structure, plus a few sample records.

+# Users and passwords
+The following users will be automatically created on the first run.
+Additionally, you'll be able to insert all users and roles that you need by using the iObjects Security Service module.
+- Username: @Super Usuário, Password: superusuario
+- Username: Administrador, Password: administrador
+- Username: Convidado, Password: convidado